MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-post-migration-troubleshooting.md

 During a transition where sharing paradigms change, there are many users who claim, “My files are lost!”

-This is common if they are not in clear communication about how the sharing structure changes when they log in to Office 365.
+This is common if they aren't in clear communication about how the sharing structure changes when they sign in to Office 365.
 This can be mitigated with a clear communication strategy.

 ### Waiting for Microsoft

 After all your files have been uploaded to Microsoft, the status of the transfer changes from *Running* to *Waiting for Microsoft*.
 We must wait for Microsoft to complete their processing.

-It is normal for this process to take a few hours, and ultimately depends on how much data there is to process.
+It's normal for this process to take a few hours, and ultimately depends on how much data there's to process.

 ### Document parser error

-Large HTML or XML documents (256MB+) fail to transfer if the **Document Parser** is enabled for the destination site during the migration.
+Large HTML or XML documents (256 MB+) fail to transfer if the **Document Parser** is enabled for the destination site during the migration.

 The following error appears:

 `File too large for Microsoft Doc Parser.
 Please contact Microsoft support and request the Doc Parser be disabled for this site.`

-If this error message appears, you must contact Microsoft support directly to disable the **Document Parser** on the target site for the duration of the migration.
+If this error message appears, you must contact Microsoft support directly to disable the **Document Parser** on the target site during the migration.

 If you require assistance with your communication strategy, ask us for help.